Traveling with kite gear can be a challenge; but with a badass kiteboard bag, it’s a teensy bit more bearable.

 With all that in mind… here’s our selection of 5 seriously awesome and pretty much bombproof kitesurf travel bags to consider for your adventures:

 Pssst: while you’re reading the next section, bear in mind that these bags also make GREAT practical gifts for kitesurfers — handy to remember at Christmas or birthday time 🙂

 Our selection of awesome kiteboard bags for travel

 Best with wheels: Mystic golf bag with wheels (pro)

-The Mystic golf bag that I have has been in action for a good 5 years and it’s still going strong, so when I saw their 2018 Mystic golf bag pro had come out featuring the same old Mystic quality but some fancy shmancy new colors and features, I was aaaaall about it.
+The Mystic golf bag that I have has been in action for a good 6 years and it’s still going strong (Jim’s one is about to turn 14 years old!
+See them both on the pic below), so when I saw their 2020 Mystic golf bag pro had come out featuring the same old Mystic quality but some fancy shmancy new colors and features, I was aaaaall about it.

 At 150 X 45 X 40 cm, this soft shell golf bag is big enough to fit your entire quiver of kites (let’s say 3), 1-2 boards, a wetsuit… and you could even have room leftover.

 It’s made of super durable 600D polyester and is coated with PVC for dirt/weather/waterproofing (which also makes it mercifully easy to clean).
 As well as having an extra thick padded bottom, the entire bottom half of the bag is reinforced with high density PVC walls, too, which serve as extra protection for whatever boards you’ve packed inside.

 This Mystic golf bag is fitted with a shoulder strap as well as wheels for easy maneuvering through airports, and empty it weighs slightly 10.1 lbs (4.5 kg).
 I also adore the fact that there’s extra tightening straps across the body of the bag, meaning you can really make sure everything is super secure before sending it through check-in.